 by putting it all in one place.
 See diversification

-- Having some of your investments in low risk assets (such as
+- Putting some of your money in low risk assets (such as

-interest-bearing deposits) that you can draw money from when
+interest-bearing deposits) that you can draw income from when

 Watch out for investment